‘Playboy’ Playmate Kindly Myers Goes Topless While Tugging Her Underwear In Latest Update

 In the photo, Kindly sat on her knees on a marble countertop.
 She wore her hair over her shoulders, covering enough of her breasts to keep the snap within Instagram’s nudity policy.
 That being said, there was plenty of cleavage to see through sections of hair that fell across her chest.
 Kindly wore a pair of white lace bikini panties.

 With her knees slightly spread and her back arched, the pose put Kindly’s body on full display.
 A belly piercing drew the eye to her sculpted abs, which were a focal point in the snap.
 Kindly’s toned legs were also a nice feature.
-Back lighting reflecting off of Kindly’s backside accentuated her hourglass shape and the curve of her bare hip.
+Lighting reflected off of Kindly’s backside, accentuating her hourglass shape and the curve of her bare hip.

 In the post’s caption, Kindly credited photographer Kenny Roland for his creative efforts.
 Her followers couldn’t help but comment on how pretty — and sexy — she looked in the snap.